Ton Roosendaal: Blender Foundation

 The Blender Foundation's first goal was to find a way to continue developing and promoting Blender as a community based open source project.
 In July 2002, NaN investors agreed on a plan to attempt to publish Blender under an open-source license using the Street Performer Protocol.
 The "Free Blender" campaign sought to raise 100,000 EUR as a one-time fee so that the NaN investors would agree on open sourcing Blender.
 The campaign reached this goal in only seven weeks.
 On Sunday 13 October 2002, Blender was therefore released under the terms of the GNU General Public License.
 After this success, Ton Roosendaal began to coordinate the development of Blender by volunteers as chairman of the Blender Foundation.

 With Blender originating as an in-house creation tool, feedback from the use of the tool has fed into its ongoing development.
 In the first two and a half years of open source development, it was especially this unique attribute of the Blender project that has proved to be difficult to organize and maintain.
 Instead of funding the project directly by bringing together software developers, the Blender Foundation decided to start a project with the best artists within the Blender community and challenge them to make a 3D animated movie short.
 The goal of the project was to simultaneously prove that Blender can be used to create a professional quality animation, and to help the development of Blender itself.

 On 16 July 2009, Roosendaal was awarded an honorary doctorate in Technology at the Leeds Metropolitan University for his work on Blender.

-On 2 February 2019, Ton Roosendaal and the Blender Open Source Software received the Ub Iwerks Award at the 46th Annual Annie Awards from juried.
+On 2 February 2019, Ton Roosendaal and the Blender Open Source Software received the Ub Iwerks Award at the 46th Annual Annie Awards.

+On 17 September 2025, Roosendaal announced plans to step down as chairman of the Blender Foundation and CEO of the Blender project on 1 January 2026.
+He plans to continue his involvement with the Blender project as a member of a newly established Blender Foundation supervisory board.